 The VR rating for large and medium-sized companies is used for the exposure class of corporates (in the narrow sense of the term) and small and medium-sized enterprises and therefore applies to 30 percent and 42 percent respectively of the RWEAs in the corresponding exposure class in the DZ BANK banking group.
 This rating system covers the central institution's typical corporate customers that generate revenue of up to €1.0 billion.
-It is applied, among other things, to loans jointly extended by entities in the DZ BANK banking group to local cooperative banks or their customers and, in addition, is used by all local cooperative banks in Germany throughout the cooperative financial network.
+It is applied, among other things, to loans jointly extended by entities in the DZ BANK banking group to local cooperative banks or their customers.
 A characteristic of the VR rating system devised for large and medium-sized companies is the large number of historical data records of defaulting and non-defaulting customers that were collected throughout the cooperative financial network.
 Given this ideal data scenario, a good/bad analysis was selected as the development method.

 The VR rating for major corporate customers is used for large domestic and international customers that generate revenue in excess of €1.0 billion and belong to the exposure class of corporates (in the narrow sense of the term).
-It applies to 54 percent of the RWEAs in this exposure class in the DZ BANK banking group.
+It applies to 58 percent of the RWEAs in this exposure class in the DZ BANK banking group.
 A characteristic of the VR rating system devised for major corporate customers is the small number of defaulting customers.
 Given this data scenario, the external rating method was selected as the development method.
 Under this approach, data was collected from many financial years for a large number of externally rated international companies from various sectors.

-The VR rating for banks is used for the exposure class of central governments and central banks, institutions, and equity exposures and therefore applies to 100 percent of the RWEAs in the corresponding exposure class in the DZ BANK banking group.
-This rating system is applied to German and international banks (including central banks), irrespective of legal structure or size.
+The VR rating for banks is used for the institutions exposure class and long-term equity investments exposure class and therefore applies to 100 percent of the RWEAs in the corresponding exposure classes in the DZ BANK banking group.
+This rating system is applied to German and international banks, irrespective of legal structure or size.
+It is not applied to central banks and supranational banks.
 The external rating method was again chosen as the development method.
 Under this approach, data was collected from externally rated banks worldwide.
 The rating system is applied irrespective of the product type (debt exposure or equity exposure), i.e. there is no dedicated procedure for equity exposures.
 The rules on calculating the RWEAs for equity exposures under the PD/LGD approach (article 165 CRR) are taken into account.